我要投稿 投诉建议

 B is going to use math in looking for gold.

-C thinks it's interesting to learn math.
+C thinks its interesting to learn math.

 D will further use math in studying crimes and criminals.